Gorilla Families in Bwindi Impenetrable National Park Uganda

-The Virunga is a region shared by the three East African countries of Uganda and Rwanda and their neighbor, Democratic Republic of Congo.
+The Virunga region is shared by three East African countries.
+One is Uganda, then Rwanda and their neighbor, Democratic Republic of Congo.
 This article is however only about the gorilla families in Bwindi Impenetrable National Park.

-Bwindi impenetrable national park holds the honor of safeguarding atleast 600 gorilla individuals a number that counts for more than half of the remaining mountain gorillas on earth (just over 1000 gorillas are recorded in the wild).
-Situated in the southwestern region of Uganda, this park is one of the last virgin wildernesses in Africa and has up to 18 gorilla families that roam its territory.
+Bwindi Impenetrable National Park holds the honor of safeguarding at least 459 gorilla individuals.
+This is a number that counts for almost half of the remaining mountain gorillas on earth.
+Just over 1000 mountain gorillas exist in records of the forest.
+Situated in the southwestern region of Uganda, this park is one of the last virgin wildernesses in Africa.
+Inside, there are up to 23 gorilla families that roam its territory.

 Gorilla families in Buhoma Sector.